storyfeet/bob_cards_elm/rules.md

     * Untap Character Card
     * Player Actions
     * Discard Item Cards
-    * Pass the P1 Token
 * Night Phase
     * Move the Bandit Tracker
     * Move the Trade Row
     * Players takes an 'E' Danger Card
     * Bandits Attack
     * Bandits Move
+    * Remove Eastern Tiles
     * Bandits Appear
+    * Pass the P1 Token

 Repeat *Day Phase* and then *Night Phase* until either a player, or the bandits reach the end of their score track.